Learning Objectives Self-Check

 It is not unusual to hear something like the following as a reason to be skeptical of anthropogenic climate change: "The earth naturally emits WAY more CO2 than humans do.
 The emissions are so relatively small that they cannot have an impact on CO2 concentrations, never mind climate change."

 One good analogy of this process is weight gain.
 Let's say you average around 2,000 calories of food intake each day, and on average you burn off the same amount each day.
 If this continues over time, you will not gain weight.
-But if you add one extra 100 calorie snack each day, it will throw this balance (think of it as a calorie or energy cycle if you want to) out of whack.
+But if you add one extra 100 calorie snack each day, it will throw this balance out of whack.
 Even though you are only increasing your calorie intake by a measly 5%, over time this will cause weight gain.
 Well, it appears that the earth has put on some serious carbon weight in the past ~200 years, and it is almost entirely due to the extra human emissions!

 Fact 3: The Climate Is Warming